OpenDAoC/OpenDAoC-Core/README.md

 In order to access either local builds of Atlas or the World Builders' server, you need to have the DAoC client installed and equipped with the right files.

 1. Download the full [DAoC Client](https://darkageofcamelot.com/sites/daoc/files/downloads/DAoCSetup.exe).
-2. Install it, launch the application, and then download all patches.
+2. Install it, launch the DAoC application, and then download all patches.

+> **NOTE:** You **MUST** patch DAoC fully before installing the AtlasPack, as you will encounter zone loading issues otherwise.
+The DAoC patch will overwrite any files you install from the AtlasPack.

-3. Log in on the Atlas forums and download the [AtlasPack](https://www.atlasfreeshard.com/files/AtlasPack-0.2.zip) and [AtlasDF](https://www.atlasfreeshard.com/files/AtlasDF.zip).
+3. Navigate to the Atlas freeshard website and download the [AtlasPack](https://www.atlasfreeshard.com/how-to-connect/).
-4. Extract the files.
-5. Place everything from `AtlasPack` into the base directory (e.g., `C:\Program Files (x86)\Electronic Arts\Dark Age of Camelot\`).
-Replace any files affected when prompted.
-6. Place the `zones` folder from `AtlasDF` onto the `zones` folder in the same directory as was used for `AtlasPack`.
+4. Run the `.exe` file downloaded and specify the location of your DAoC install.
+This will automatically extract and replace existing DAoC files with Atlas-specific assets.
-7. Download the [DAoCPortal](https://sourceforge.net/projects/dolserver/files/DAOC%20Portal/DAoCPortalSetup.msi/download) app and install it.
+5. (Optional) If you wish to log in to your local Atlas builds, download the [DAoCPortal](http://www.dolserver.net/viewtopic.php?f=63&t=23275) app and install it.
+Ignore any virus warnings.

-The client is ready for all Atlas servers.
+You may now access Atlas-specific servers.
+For additional information, see [Accessing Local Servers](#), [Accessing the Test Server](#), and [Accessing the Live Atlas Server](#).

-## Accessing Local Servers
+## Accessing Your Local Server

 Once you've built your Atlas server and it's running locally, you can now access it using the DAoC client and DAoCPortal.